atomton/ATMHud/README.md

  * ARCified
  * more properties exposed
- * add the ability to attach a block to the HUD, to make it easier to take complex actions in the delegate callbacks
+ * blockDelegate along with or for use without the traditional 'delegate'  callbacks
- * sound can be compiled out of the framework if you aren't using it (does anyone?)
-Reduces number of required libraries
+ * sound can be compiled out of the framework if you aren't using it (assuming most do not.)
  * converted to build error/warning free on iOS7 (required constant changes, many changes to UIKit extensions to NSString
  * 64 bit clean